quantumjim/Quantum-information-course-Basel/README.md

 The easiest way to to download the exercises is to download the whole repository using [this link](https://github.com/quantumjim/Quantum-information-course-Basel/archive/master.zip).

-* Exercise 1: Work through [this notebook](exercises/Hello_Qiskit.ipynb).
+* **Exercise 1** Work through [this notebook](exercises/Hello_Qiskit.ipynb).
 Note that [this file](exercises/hello_quantum.py) needs to be located in the same directory.
 If using the IBM Quantum Experience, simply upload both.
 Hand in the completed notebook by email.

-* Exercise 2: Use quantum gates to make classical logic gates in [this notebook](exercises/classical_logic_gates.ipynb).
+* **Exercise 2** Use quantum gates to make classical logic gates in [this notebook](exercises/classical_logic_gates.ipynb).

 Exercises are to be handed in before the following lecture.

+### Bonus exercises

+These won't be graded, but they will help you out.

+* **Python and Qiskit on PewPews** Using a PewPew you can experiment with Python and Qiskit in a simple and fun environment.
+You can even try making a game!
+See the guide [here](https://nbviewer.jupyter.org/github/qiskit-community/MicroQiskit/blob/master/versions/MicroPython/tutorials/index.ipynb) to get started.
+You can either use a physical PewPew (handed out in lecture), or an emulator.

 ## Exam